USS Tripoli Conducts Group Sail during Operation Iron Fist

 |Downloads:

-This work, USS Tripoli Conducts Group Sail during Operation Iron Fist [Image 2 of 2], by CPO Leonard Adams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Tripoli Conducts Group Sail during Operation Iron Fist [Image 11 of 11], by PO2 Kaleb Shultz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.